New tool: Positive discipline and alternatives to corporal punishment of children

 Date: 23rd April 2021

-Category: UN Convention Against Torture, Equal protection from violence
+Category: UN Convention Against Torture (CAT), Equal protection from violence

 Commissioned by the Convention Against Torture Initiative, Child Rights Connect has developed a new Implementation Tool Publication on ‘Positive Discipline and Alternatives to Corporal Punishment of Children.’
 The tool aims to answer questions and guide States and other stakeholders on what positive discipline looks like, as well as helping them better understand and implement their international human rights obligations.